CJgett/SeeBnB/README.md

 `npm run build`: this command translates the React files into static HTML pages and stores these in the public folder.
 To view these files immediately, simply use the command `npm run serve`.

-If you'd like to run these static files yourself, just update the pathPrefix located in the gatsby-config.js file.
+If you'd like to run these static files yourself, just update the path prefix located in the gatsby-config.js file.
 You'll need to add the path that comes after the domain name.
 For example, if you'd like to serve the files at https://cjgett.github.io/SeeBnB_io/, the pathPrefix should be set to `/SeeBnB_io`, as it is currently in this repository.

-Gatsby provides an [explainer](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/) for more information on the differences between Gatsby build and develop.
+Gatsby provides explainers for more information on [Gatsby build and develop](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/), as well as [path prefixes](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/path-prefix/)

 ## Acknowledgements
 This repository is a modified version of [tspvis](https://github.com/jhackshaw/tspvis) by [Jeff Hackshaw](https://github.com/jhackshaw)